DhruvChauhan1306/Selection.h/README.md

 # Selection.h Header File For C++

-A Utility for C++, In most cases we want to show user friendly selection from options list , So here we can include "selection.h" header file instead of using switch case for showing options list.
+A Navigation Utility Using Up & Down Arrow keys for C++, In most cases we want to show user friendly selection from options list , So here we can include "selection.h" header file instead of using switch case for showing options list.
 Refer below functions & their usage that are in selection.h header file.

+Users will be able to navigate using arrow keys & will be able to select options via enter key

 ## Usage Limit to Windows Only